theroyalwhee0/sleepy/README.md

 ## Goals
-- Simple to impliment parser and execute scripts.
+- Simple to implement parser and execute scripts.
 - Guarantee that script will exit.